inthescales/botbuddy/README.md

 # Bot Buddy

-BotBuddy is a python class that can be imported into other files to make it easier to make Twitter bots.
+BotBuddy is a python module is designed to support Twitter and Mastodon bots.
 It can handle credentials, sending requests, and scheduling with just a few lines of code or command line arguments.

+WARNING: SCHEDULING DOES NOT FUNCTION, DO NOT USE START OR INTERVAL

 ## How to use Bot Buddy

 ### Setup

-BotBuddy will require the installation of two libraries to function: argparse and tweepy.
+BotBuddy will require the installation of three libraries to function: argparse, tweepy, and Mastodon.py.
-These can be installed using the Python package manager, pip, with the commands `pip install argparse` and `pip install tweepy`.
+These can be installed using the Python package manager, pip, with the commands `pip install argparse` , `pip install tweepy`, `pip install Mastodon.py`.

 You can import BotBuddy into your file with a standard import line: